ahurlbatt/homeserver/README.md

 3. Create and populate all the required secrets listed in `./secrets/required_secrets.txt`
 4. Run the playbook from the `ansible` directory with `ansible-playbook -K -i inventory.yaml playbook.yaml`
     - The flag `-K` will prompt for the sudo password
+5. Nextcloud and apps require manual setup
+    - Nextcloud itself needs e.g. email set for the admin account, locations if wanted, and apps installing
+    - For running command-line configuration using `occ`, this should be done with the user `www-data` according to the [Documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/occ_command.html)
+      - This is done from the host machine for example using `sudo docker compose exec -it -u33 nextcloud-app php occ <command>`
+      - Here user Id 33 corresponds to `www-data` - check this by running `getent passwd` inside the container
+    - The app [Memories](https://github.com/pulsejet/memories) needs some [initial configuration](https://memories.gallery/config/), which is fortunately well documented

 ## Some explanations